ArcticXO/arcticxo/README.md

 - 👀 I’m interested in Computer Science & Cybersecurity
 - 🌱 I’m currently studying Computer Science @ Aston Uni.
 - 💞️ I’m looking to collaborate on Java related projects
-- 📫 How to reach me 220207047@aston.ac.uk & alabdullah.ali@hotmail.com
+- 📫 How to reach me Ali@AliAB.me & alabdullah.ali@hotmail.com

 <!---
 arcticxo/arcticxo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.